Build a test bench

 Caution

-Before building any test bench, you must have the environment prepared and the proper tools.
+Before building any test bench, you must have the environment prepared each time a new terminal session is started:

 The way of building a test bench in Cygwin and WSL is almost the same.
 In this example, it is building the AD7616 test bench.